Nota30/eris-threads/README.md

 # About the package

 Eris-threads is a sharding and cluster manager for discord bots based on [eris](https://abal.moe/Eris/).
 Eris-threads spreads shards evenly among your cores.
-Eris-threads is based on [eris-sharder](https://github.com/discordware/eris-sharder) (an updated version)
+Eris-threads is based on [eris-sharder](https://github.com/discordware/eris-sharder) (an updated version). **Supports CommonJS and ESM**.

 # Installation